BilbyHouse/Beast-Hunter/RULES.md

 >In the example above, the kit would have 5 power, but be worth 4 points since Limbs only adds power and not points.

 ## The Special Cards

+#### Matching Suits Across Decks
+Some cards, like the Javelin, will ask about matching suits between a Beast card and a Hunter card.
+Here are how the suits match up in these cases:
+- Traps ~ Feathers
+- Blades ~ Scales
+- Body ~ Fur
+- Arrows ~ Weird

 #### UNIVERSAL CARDS
 - The Annihilator - A set of cards containing a joker beats any set not containing an ace, regarless of the power of those sets.